alandipert/golf/README.markdown

         background-color: orange;
     }

+This component would be instantiated in the application by doing something like this:

+    var newguy = new Component("com.thinkminimo.hello", { username: "bob" });

 What happens when the component is instantiated is this: First, the HTML and javascript files are fetched using AJAX.
 Then the HTML template is inserted into the DOM and a &lt;link&gt; tag is created in the document